Master of Orion II: Battle at Antares: Gameplay

-Star systems have at most five colonizable planets, and a few have none.
+Star systems have up to five colonizable planets, and a few have none.
 Players can colonize all solid planet types, while gas giants and asteroids can be made habitable with the planet construction technology.
 Colonizable planets vary in several ways, making some more desirable than others.
 The most desirable systems are usually guarded by space monsters, much less powerful than Orion's Guardian but still a challenge in the early game, when fleets are small and of low technology.

 Each player can change each of its colonies' outputs by moving colonists between farming, industry and research.
 Without food, a colony will starve to death.
 If an empire has an overall food surplus, it can prevent localized starvation by sending food in freighters, which are produced in groups of five and require a small amount of upkeep when in use.
 However, a single hostile warship of any size can blockade an entire system, preventing the delivery of food and halving the colonies' outputs of farming and industry.
 All colonists pay a standard tax to the imperial treasury, and an additional imperial tax may be set on production causing a corresponding reduction of industrial output on all colonies.
 Players can use surplus money to accelerate industrial production at specified colonies, but not to increase agricultural or research output.
 The maintenance of buildings costs money, as does maintaining an excessively large fleet.
 Ships of different sizes use different numbers of "command points".
-These are provided by orbital bases, which are major construction projects for small colonies, and communications technology.
+These are provided by orbital bases and communications technology.
 This limits the size of empires' fleets in the early game, where one can add only one frigate (smallest type of ship) per additional starbase or one battleship (largest type of ship in the early game) per four new starbases without causing the "command rating" to go negative, which is very expensive.

 Research, usually followed by construction of appropriate buildings, can improve all aspects of economy and warfare.
 Falling behind in technology is likely to be fatal.
 There are eight research areas divided into several levels, each of which contains one to four technologies.
 To research a higher-level technology, players must first have researched the previous level.
-Players can also acquire technologies by exchange or diplomatic threats, spying, hiring colonial leaders or ship commanders with knowledge of certain technologies, planetary conquest, capturing and dismantling enemy ships, random events, or by stumbling upon it in a derelict craft orbiting a newly discovered planet.
+Players can also acquire technologies by exchange or diplomatic threats, spying, hiring colonial leaders or ship commanders with knowledge of certain technologies, planetary conquest, dismantling captured enemy ships, random events, or by stumbling upon it in a derelict craft orbiting a newly discovered planet.
 All weapons and most other combat-related components benefit from miniaturization, in which further advances in the technology area that provides them will reduce the size and production cost of those components.
 Technological advancements also make available modifications for most weapons, which usually entail a significant increase in their cost and size but can greatly improve their effectiveness in the right situations.